No One Left Behind: History

-During an ambush in 2008, Janis Shinwari, an Afghan interpreter for U.S. forces in Afghanistan, saved the life of US Army 1LT Matt Zeller.
-After receiving death threats and being targeted by the Taliban for his actions, Shinwari asked Zeller to help him apply to emigrate to the United States through the Special Immigrant Visa program.
-After a lengthy approval process, during which Shinwari was exposed to potential retribution in Afghanistan, he resettled in the United States.
-Zeller raised $35,000 for Shinwari through a GoFundMe campaign, but Shinwari, wanting to pay it forward, instead asked that they use the funds to found No One Left Behind to help others like him.
-In 2020, No One Left Behind attracted the most bipartisan support for the Afghan SIV program in the House of Representatives since No One Left Behind's founding in 2013.
-As a result of these efforts, after failing to reauthorize the SIV program in FY2019, Congress authorized 4,000 visas in the FY2020 National Defense Authorization Act (NDAA).
-In 2020, No One Left Behind also served 600 SIVs and their families, providing over $400,000 in direct aid.
+During an ambush in 2008, Janis Shinwari, an Afghan interpreter for US forces in Afghanistan, saved the life of US Army 1LT Matt Zeller.
+After receiving death threats and being targeted by the Taliban for his actions, Shinwari asked Zeller to help him emigrate to the United States through the Special Immigrant Visa program offered by the US State Department.
+After a lengthy and dangerous approval process, exposing Shinwari to Taliban retribution, he was resettled in the United States.
+Zeller helped to raise over $35,000 for Shinwari through a GoFundMe campaign, but Shinwari, wanting to pay it forward, requested that the funds be put forward to found No One Left Behind in order to rescue other Afghans in a similar position.

+The organization was founded in 2013, with its offices in Arlington, Virginia, and other co-founders including U.S Army Captain Jason S. Gorey and Brian Steblay.
+In 2020, NOLB attracted the most bipartisan support for the Afghan SIV program in the House of Representatives since No One Left Behind’s founding.
+After failing to reauthorize the SIV program in fiscal year 2019, Congress authorized 4,000 visas in the fiscal year 2020 National Defense Authorization Act (NDAA).
+In 2023, No One Left Behind successfully fulfilled Operation Save 1,000, then fulfilled a subsequent Operation Save 2,000 campaign, eventually rescuing over 2,400 Afghan allies and their families over the course of 2023.
+On January 1, 2024, No One Left Behind merged with Allied Airlift 21, a similar nonprofit composed of veterans dedicated to supporting and urging the US government in its’ efforts to evacuate US allies in Afghanistan.